codacy-open-source-projects-scans/delve/Documentation/cli/README.md

 	on <breakpoint name or id> <command>
 	on <breakpoint name or id> -edit

 Supported commands: print, stack, goroutine, trace and cond.

+All custom starlark commands can also be used with the 'on' prefix.
+See [Documentation/cli/starlark.md](//github.com/go-delve/delve/tree/master/Documentation/cli/starlark.md) for more information.

 To convert a breakpoint into a tracepoint use:

 	on <breakpoint name or id> trace

 The command 'on &lt;bp> cond &lt;cond-arguments>' is equivalent to 'cond &lt;bp> &lt;cond-arguments>'.